spencer-alliston/J124Final-Faculty-Odds-for-Ph.D.-Students/README.md

 ![image](https://github.com/spencer-alliston/J124Final/assets/139919855/75235406-f99c-4131-9450-bad4d60559b6)

 On the other end, schools like USC, Florida, NYU, Texas A&M, and Ohio State have faculty placements that would imply a very high hire-rate, but that isn't actually reflected in their numbers.
 Some of this may be the nature of their doctoral programs, but it remains helpful context.
+Of the top 5 schools, Michigan seems to be most overestimated by this metric.

 ### 4. Which of the departments at the top 5 schools produces the most faculty?
 Which has the highest percentage of students end up faculty?